To ensure your Blue Bag recycling is picked up, residents should follow the following guidelines:

 - Only permitted recycling items are allowed.
 For a complete list, click here.

-The Blue Bag program eliminates the need to separate most recyclables and to drive them to local recycling depots.
-Nelson residents can simply place their blue bags outside on garbage day, in a location close to where garbage cans would normally be placed.
-No garbage sticker is required.
-Central sub-region residents can collect their acceptable items together in an appropriate clear blue bag, tie it tightly and bring it to a local recycling depot.
+The Blue Bag program eliminates the need to separate most recyclables.
+Nelson residents can simply place their blue bags outside on collection day, in a location adjacent to where you put your garbage out for collection.
+A garbage sticker is NOT required.

 What can I put in my blue bag?